nulib-oer/emps/text/070-experiments.md

 But Gosnell's work was not immediately appreciated by political scientists, and it took nearly another 60 years before serious experimental work began to be taken seriously in the discipline.
 Shanto Iyengar, Mark Peters, and Donald Kinder invited participants to watch television news programs at the University of North Carolina, Chapel Hill [@iyengar_experimental_1982].
 What the participants did not know, however, is that they were randomly assigned to watch some newscasts that had been edited to emphasize certain stories over others.
 These manipulations resulted in the control group assessing the president's performance differently, based on the issues they were exposed to in the television news program.

 And from that point, experiments began steadily becoming a mainstay research method in political science.
 The figure below shows the number of experiments published every year in the *American Political Science Review*, one of the top publications in political science.
 As the figure shows, following Iyengar, Peters, and Kinder's work in the 1980s, experiments started to be published in this journal at an increasing rate.
 However, it is important to keep in mind that experiments are not even close to being the dominant research method.
-If you have already read [ch06](./surveys.html), then you already know a good deal about the most dominant quantitative research method: surveys.
+If you have already read in the chapter on _surveys_, then you already know a good deal about the most dominant quantitative research method: surveys.

 ![totals are aggregated per decade](images/trend.png){#fig:trend}